"Tell me, who gives a good goddamn?

 - The Matrix: After Neo swallows the red pill and awakes in his battery pod outside the matrix.

 Religion, Mythology, and Folklore

-- In The Book of Three of the Prydain Chronicles this corresponds to Taran's imprisonment in Spiral Castle.
+- In The Book of Three of the Chronicles of Prydain this corresponds to Taran's imprisonment in Spiral Castle.

 - In The Wheel of Time, Rand must enter a series of archways to learn the history of his true native people, the Aiel.
 If he stops or turns back at any point during this journey, he will never return.

-- In Tad Williams' Memory, Sorrow, and Thorn, Simon's first journey beneath the tunnels of the Hayholt on the heels of his mentor's Heroic Sacrifice is the point where his journey becomes irrevocable.
+- In Tad Williams's Memory Sorrow And Thorn, Simon's first journey beneath the tunnels of the Hayholt on the heels of his mentor's Heroic Sacrifice is the point where his journey becomes irrevocable.
 It also includes the literal metaphor of being "swallowed up" by the earth, followed by his emergence, alone, starving, and companionless.